|Pilot 1st Lt. Allan S. Harrison, III, O-21213 (MIA / KIA) Houston, TX

 Built by Vought.
 Assigned U. S. Navy as F4U-1A Corsair bureau number 55908.
 Disassembled and shipped overseas and reassembled.

-Assigned to the United States Marine Corps (USMC), Marine Air Group 12 (MAG 12), Squadron VMF-212.
+Assigned to the United States Marine Corps (USMC), Marine Air Group 12 (MAG 12) to Marine Fighting Squadron 212 (VMF-212) "Hell Hounds / The Musketeers".
 No known nickname or nose art.

 On February 11, 1944 lost on a mission to Rabaul, due to enemy action.
 When this aircraft failed to return it was declared Missing In Action (MIA).